Zilounay/YoureNotDoneYetMobile/README.md

 -----

 ### b : Effectively using the list
 You can use this list however you like, because as long as you use it you'll improve the quality of the software you're shipping.
 The fact that you use that list is far more important than how you use that list.
-It could be a thorough and regular walkthrough, a pre-release last minute checklist, or even as simple as a quick read before going to bed.
+It could be a thorough and regular walkthrough, a pre-release checklist, or even as simple as a quick read before going to bed.
 As long as you read it and know it's there, it'll be useful somehow.

 As a quick but very important note, remember that a lot of this testing can be done using classic unit tests, and UI tests.
 That should already cover the vast majority of the important elements to test.
 The rest can be tested manually if necessary.
 That means that you can write test suites and use it in various places in your app to ensure long term stability. **Testing all this manually would be a nightmare** ; if you don't know how to write unit tests or UI tests, look it up.
-There is a lot to learn there that will save you a tremendous amount of time, and avoid the headache that manual testing is.
+There is a lot to learn there that will save you a tremendous amount of time, money, and avoid the ordeal that manual testing is.

 -----